kube-logging/kube-logging.github.io/content/docs/developers.md

 weight: 800
 ---

-This documentation helps to set-up a developer environment and writing plugins for the Logging operator.
+This documentation helps to set up a developer environment and writing plugins for the Logging operator.

 ## Setting up Kind